svsrus/auction-backend-example/README.md

-Scopic Auction Test application made by Sergei Shurpenkov.
+Auction Example application made by Sergei Shurpenkov.

-Application covers 100% of functionality that was specified in the requirements document.
+Has following features:
+    - Home page with paginated auction items list
+    - Ordering feature of items list
+    - Search feature of items list
+    - Login page
+    - Administrator page
+    - User page
+    - User automatic bidding configuration
+    - Create new item page
+    - Details of item page with manual o automatic bidding
+    - User lanched background threads for automatic bidding

 Technologies used in application and required to be installed before running the application:
     - Python v3.7